-You must do this within two months of the date the Council notified you of their decision, or if you hear nothing, within four months of the date that you wrote to us.
+You must do this within two months of the date the council notified you of their decision, or if you hear nothing, within four months of the date that you wrote to us.

-Please note: you must continue to make payments until your appeal is decided.
+You must continue to make payments until your appeal is decided.

 Where can I get more help and information?